icons.svg

 • 🟤 Dark green to almost black skin (for Hass variety)

-• 🔘 Remove stem button - should reveal green underneath (not brown)
+• 🔘 Remove stem button — should reveal green underneath (brown = overripe)

 • 🚫 No large indentations or overly soft spots